zioan/local-listing-frontend/README.md

 - **API Integration**: Verifying that the frontend correctly interacted with the backend’s API, ensuring data consistency and correct error handling.
 - **Performance Testing**: Ensuring that the app performed well under typical usage scenarios, with acceptable loading times and smooth navigation.

+A detailed testing report can be found in the [Testing](./TESTING.md) documentation.

 Through comprehensive testing, the app was refined to ensure a robust and user-friendly experience across all platforms.

 ## Future Features